bdnf/Building-DataLake-with-Spark-and-S3/README.md

-# Data Engineering Capstone Project
+# Data Engineering.
+Building Data Lake on S3

 ## Scope of the project and datasets